CSKA gymnastics coach. Sports complex gymnastics CSKA

-The athletics and football complex of CSKA is one of the largest multifunctional sports centers Moscow.
-The complex was built for sports competitions as part of the Summer Olympic Games in Moscow and was opened on October 17, 1979.
+The CSKA athletics and football complex is one of the largest multifunctional sports centers Moscow.
+The complex was built to hold sports competitions as part of the Summer Olympic Games in Moscow and was opened on October 17, 1979.
 The total area of the facility is 65,570.1 sq.m.
-(318 meters long, 190 wide, 21 high).
-The building plans are organized simply, organically and rationally, allowing the connection of vast showroom spaces with clusters of compact utility rooms.
-The capacity of the sports complex per day is more than 500 people: 300 are engaged in athletics arena and over 200 in football.
+(318 meters in length, 190 in width, 21 in height).
+The building plans are organized simply, organically and rationally, allowing the vast spaces of showrooms to be connected with groups of compact service rooms.
+The capacity of the sports complex per day is more than 500 people: 300 train in the track and field arena and more than 200 in the football arena.

-In 2003 the building was completely renovated.
-The room became more spacious, well ventilated, with high windows and a feeling of a large headroom.
-For runners, there is a standard circle with turns 200 meters long and five lanes.
-Along the perimeter of the arena there is a separate track for quiet run about 333 meters long.
-Three such circles make up a kilometer - it is very convenient to “run in” volumes.
-Near eight straight tracks for training in sprint, internal warm-up area, pits for long jumps and high jumps, horizontal bars and swedish wall.
+In 2003, the building was completely restored.
+The room has become more spacious, well ventilated, with high windows and a feeling of large space above your head.
+For runners, there is a standard circuit with turns 200 meters long and five lanes.
+There is a separate path along the perimeter of the arena for have a nice run about 333 meters long.
+Three such circles make up a kilometer - it’s very convenient to “run up” volumes.
+Nearby there are eight straight tracks for training in sprint running, internal warm-up area, long and high jump pits, horizontal bars and wall bars.
 Next to the arena, in the same building of the complex, there is a football field with artificial turf.

-There are also ten different sports halls in KLFC CSKA - rhythmic gymnastics, mini-football, choreography, karate, gym, barbells, sports dances (4 halls), as well as a climbing wall.
+KLFC CSKA also has ten different gyms - rhythmic gymnastics, mini-football, choreography, karate, gym, barbells, sports dances (4 halls), as well as a climbing wall.

-In the building of the arena, members of the national teams of Russia in athletics, rhythmic gymnastics, karate, hand-to-hand combat, armwrestling and mountain training, as well as pupils of CSKA sports schools.
+Members of the Russian national teams train in the arena building athletics, rhythmic gymnastics, karate, hand-to-hand combat, armwrestling and mountain training, as well as pupils of CSKA sports schools.

 Schedule and prices: